from Madison, NJ; Andover, NJ; Geneva, NY (Hobart College); Baltimore (Johns Hopkins);

 Welcome to my website.
 It's organized through the links at the top of the page.

-You can find a lot of my photographs by clicking on "Photographs" above.
+I've put in quite a few photos.
 My first camera, a twin lens reflex, came from the returns room at the Montgomery Ward store in Baltimore (about 1958).
 Many of the places where I worked had dark rooms available, and I used them to deveolop and print black and white film and make black and white prints.
 I didn't learn 35 mm until I tought a course in "Scientific and Technical Photography" at Union.
 The digital age came rather late, after an accumulation of seventeen books full of mostly black and white negatives.
 Now it's all digital, and quite connected with my computer.

-I manage several websites, and you can find them under "My Websites".
+I manage several websites, and you can find them jun the "Me" section.

 Since I'm retired, my interests have shifted a bit from the college stuff over to photography, cooking, the grandchildren, singing, gardening, maintaining websites, and participating in the life of St. Stephen's Episcopal Church in Schenectady in a variety of ways.